Phellox/bert2punc/README.md

 BERT2Punc
 ==============================

 This project aims to use the BERT model to predict where to insert punctuations in sequences of text.
-Initially, the model will be based on the pretrained BERT model from the transformers repository created by Hugging Face.
-Similarly, the initial dataset will be english texts from Wikipedia loaded through the transformers repository.
-If time allows for it, we will also try to use a pretrained Nordic BERT model to predict punctuation in danish texts from Wikipedia.
+Initially, the model will be based on the pretrained BERT model from the Transformers repository created by Hugging Face: https://github.com/huggingface/transformers.
+Similarly, the initial dataset will be english texts from Wikipedia loaded through the Transformers repository.
+If time allows for it, we will also try to use a pretrained Nordic BERT model from https://github.com/botxo/nordic_bert to predict punctuation in danish texts from Wikipedia.

 Project Organization
 ------------